BetterBuiltFool/event_handler/README.md

 ### Concurrency

-In the current version, functions are called using python's threading library.
+In the current version, functions are called using Python's threading library.
 This means that the called functions can be blocked, such as by using time.sleep, without blocking the rest of the program.

 _However_, this comes at the cost of thread safety.
 These functions may be able to change state at unpredictable times, and generate race conditions.
-Always use cautions when dealing with concurrency, and investigate [Python's threading library](https://docs.python.org/3/library/threading.html#threading.Lock) for more info on best practices regarding concurrency.
+Always use caution when dealing with concurrency, and investigate [Python's threading library](https://docs.python.org/3/library/threading.html#threading.Lock) for more info on best practices regarding concurrency.

+Making this optional is a future feature.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>